-In time, however, the proper causal reading of structural equation models and the theoretical basis on which it rests became suspect of ad hockery, even to seasoned workers in the field.
-This occurred partially due to the revolution in computer power, which made sociological workers "lose control of their ability to see the relationship between theory and evidence" (Sørensen 1998:241).
+to seasoned workers in the field.
+This occurred partially due to the revolution in computer power, which made sociological workers "lose control of their ability to see the relationship between theory and evidence" (Sørensen, 1998, p.
+241).
 But it was also due to a steady erosion of the basic understanding of what SEMs stand for.

-In his critical paper Freedman (1987:114) challenged the causal interpretation of SEM as "self-contradictory," and none of the 11 discussants of his paper were able to articulate the correct, noncontradictory interpretation of the example presented by Freedman.
+In his critical paper Freedman (1987, p.
+114) challenged the causal interpretation of SEM as "self-contradictory," and none of the 11 discussants of his paper were able to articulate the correct, noncontradictory interpretation of the example presented by Freedman.
 Instead, SEM researchers appeared willing to live with the contradiction.
 In his highly cited commentary on SEM, Chin (1998) writes: "researchers interested in suggesting causality in their SEM models should consult the critical writing of Cliff (1983), Freedman (1987), and Baumrind (1993)."

 This, together with the steady influx of statisticians into the field, has left SEM researchers in a quandary about the meaning of the SEM parameters, and has caused some to avoid causal vocabulary altogether and to regard SEM as an encoding of parametric family of density functions, void of causal interpretation.
-Muthén (1987), for example, wrote, "It would be very healthy if more researchers abandoned thinking of and using terms such as cause and effect" (Muthén 1987).
-Many SEM textbooks have subsequently considered the term "causal modeling" to be an outdated misnomer (e.g., Kelloway 1998:8), giving clear preference to causality-free nomenclature such as "covariance structure," "regression analysis," or "simultaneous equations."
+Muthén (1987), for example, wrote "It would be very healthy if more researchers abandoned thinking of and using terms such as cause and effect" (Muthén, 1987).
+Many SEM textbooks have subsequently considered the word "causal modeling" to be an outdated misnomer (e.g., Kelloway, 1998, p.
+8), giving clear preference to causality-free nomenclature such as "covariance structure," "regression analysis," or "simultaneous equations."

-The confusion between regression and structural equations has further eroded confidence in the latter's adequacy to serve as a language for causation.
-Sobel (1996), for example, states that the interpretations of the parameters of the model as effects "do not generally hold, even if the model is correctly specified and a causal theory is given," and "the way sociologists use structural equation models to draw causal inferences is problematic in both experimental and nonexperimental work."
+The confusion between regression and structural equations has further eroded confidence in the latter adequacy to serve as a language for causation.
+Sobel (1996), for example, states that the interpretation of the parameters of the model as effects "do not generally hold, even if the model is correctly specified and a causal theory is given," and "the way sociologists use structural equation models to draw causal inferences is problematic in both experimental and nonexperimental work."
 Comparing structural equation models to the potential-outcome framework, Sobel (2008) further states that "In general (even in randomized studies), the structural and causal parameters are not equal, implying that the structural parameters should not be interpreted as effect."
 In Section 3 of this paper we show the opposite: structural and causal parameters are one and the same thing, and they should always be interpreted as effects.

-Another advocate of the potential-outcome framework is Holland (1995:54), who explains the source of the confusion: "I am speaking, of course, about the equation: $\{y = a + bx + \epsilon\}$.
+Another advocate of the potential-outcome framework is Holland (1995, p.
+54), who explains the source of the confusion: "I am speaking, of course, about the equation: $\{y = a+bx+\epsilon\}$.
 What does it mean?
 The only meaning I have ever determined for such an equation is that it is a shorthand way of describing the conditional distribution of $\{y\}$ given $\{x\}$."
 We will see that the structural interpretation of the equation above has in fact nothing to do with the conditional distribution of $\{y\}$ given $\{x\}$; rather, it conveys counterfactual information that is orthogonal to the statistical properties of $\{x\}$ and $\{y\}$ (see footnote 18).

-We will further see (Section 4) that the SEM language in its non-parametric form offers a mathematically equivalent and conceptually superior alternative to the potential-outcome framework that Holland and Sobel advocate for causal inference.
+We will further see (Section 4) that the SEM language in its nonparametric form offers a mathematically equivalent and conceptually superior alternative to the potential-outcome framework that Holland and Sobel advocate for causal inference.
 It provides in fact the formal mathematical basis for the potential-outcome framework and a friendly mathematical machinery for a general cause-effect analysis.